chmo-bu/Vocl/README_SOFTWARE.md

          - /Scripts: contains all scripts used for each scene and each game.
 To determine which script is used for which game/scene, load the scene into the hierarchy window, and navigate to the scene folder.
 Each game will be labeled and in the inspector window the scripts and assets used will appear.
          - /ConventionalAudio: contains the scripts used for conventional audio processing.
          - /Scenes: Contains all scenes used in the game, which are `LoadScene`, `fruitGame`, `Game2`, `Game3`.
-         - /Polyart: Contains main environment used, and most extraneous environment assets
+         - /Polyart: Contains main environment used, and most extraneous environment assets.
-         - /GamePropsFactory: contains the main rabbit asset, along with its animations
+         - /GamePropsFactory: contains the main rabbit asset, along with its animations.
+         - /YamNetUnity: contains the scripts required to run the yamnet classifier, the model itself imported as a Unity GameObject, and the possible classification results.
     - /Packages: Contains all dependency versions used by Unity in the project
     - /ProjectSettings, /UserSettings: Predetermined Unity compiler settings